Thursday, November 3, 2011

 For the upper body, I always wear a large singlet with my race number and nickname written on it as my outer layer.

-At the halfway point, I'd meet my family, and perhaps put on another fresh t-shirt closest to my skin, then the singlet.
+At the halfway point, I meet my family, and perhaps put on another fresh t-shirt closest to my skin, then the singlet.
 I can't tell you how good it feels to take off a soaked shirt and replace it with a dry one when you have two hours yet to go.
 Sure, this is easier for guys to do, but most gal runners I know are quite comfortable stripping down to a sports bra.

 Write your name on your outer shirt!
 Better yet, write a nickname that you are fond of.
 If your name is Kelly, you'll hear thousands of shouts for Kelly, will never know if they're for you, and they won't be very enthusiastic.
 On the other hand, if your nickname is Twinkle Toes, then you'll know the shouts are for you, and they'll be enthusiastic.
 Or just write something funny or inspiring on your shirt - the crowd will engage you.